GB Flood Victims Plead for Rescue Aid

 Meanwhile, tragedy struck in Babusar Valley wherein round 15 vacationers, which includes a TV anchor and her own family, are feared to have been swept away by way of floodwaters.

-Seven bodies had been recovered to date, and rescue groups—assisted via sniffer puppies and drones—are nonetheless combing the location for the missing.
+Seven bodies had been recovered to date, and rescue groups—assisted via sniffer dogs and drones—are nonetheless combing the search for the missing.

 Human remains determined in Thak Bhasha also are present process DNA assessments for identification.